buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 .. seealso::

-   :ref:`SetProperty`, which runs a command on the slave and sets a property based on the result.
+   :ref:`Step-SetProperty`, which runs a command on the slave and sets a property based on the result.

-.. _Triggering-Schedulers:

 .. index::
    Trigger
    Build Steps; Trigger

+.. _Triggering-Schedulers:

 Triggering Schedulers
 ~~~~~~~~~~~~~~~~~~~~~